 I love the potential for community gardens: linking local coffee shops with large scale compost operations.
 Here in Jordan, where waste management is woefully disorganized, it’s an opportunity unlikely to be exploited, but Green Prophet would love to hear if roof gardeners and apartment farmers in other (coffee-living) Middle East countries pick up this ball and run with it.

-Image of coffee beans from Shutterstock
+Image of coffee beans and all others above from Shutterstock